People in my ear think I can do 13 things at once.

 Because they're two different things.

-But everything I tell you I believe, when I say I want Obama to fail, you think that's an emotional ploy?
+But everything I tell you, I believe, when I say I want Obama to fail, you think that's an emotional ploy?

-Uh yeah, kind of.
+Yeah, kind of.

-Well, no, originally I did.
+Well, no, originally I said.

 That's 100% intellectually honest.

-This this is a classic.
+This is a classic.

 You are classic.